 Other fun local Christmas traditions include the Blairsville Holiday Stop & Shop at the Union County Civic Center, and the annual Holly Jolly Christmas Breakfast with Santa.

 Light Up Blue Ridge

-Blue Ridge GA is a great place to visit to celebrate the holiday season, and Light Up Blue Ridge is their signature holiday event.
+Blue Ridge GA is one of the best Christmas Towns in Georgia, and Light Up Blue Ridge is their signature holiday event.

 The festivities begin the day after Thanksgiving (a.k.a.
 “Blue Friday”) with holiday bargains and carolers roaming the streets.
 On Saturday, Santa and Mrs. Claus make their way to town for special appearances and photos with kids.